faithpjohnson/plantopia/README.md

 -----------------------------------------------------------------------------------------

 ### Getting Started:
-Once you've launched to app, you will be directed to a login/signup page.
+Once you've launched the app, you will be directed to a login/signup page.
 To demo the app you can use these credentials:
 Email: test@testing.com
 Password: Test

-Once logged in, you can upload, view, and comment on sightings.
+Once logged in, you can upload, view, and comment on plant sightings.

 Try it out --> [Plantopia](https://plantopiaa.herokuapp.com/login)